Bit Complexity of Jordan Normal Form and Spectral Factorization: Introduction

 \section{Introduction}

-We study the bit complexity of finding approximate solutions to the following problems, where the input is assumed to be given {exactly} as a rational matrix, collection of matrices, or polynomial.
+We study the bit complexity of finding approximate solutions to the following problems, where the input is assumed to be given {exactly} as a (complex) rational matrix or collection of matrices.